arik-so/bolt04/spec.md

 The Trampoline node should encode that path by re-wrapping the onion, except instead of starting from the 0-byte HMAC, it should start from the one for the next hop.

+The re-wrapping should start with a distinct, newly generate random session private key.

 The hop data immediately preceding the next hop (i.e. if the Trampoline node is Alice, and the next hop is Dave, and the Trampoline node finds a pathway that is Alice -> Bob -> Charlie -> Dave), Charlie's hop should contain the following
 field: